How to travel fresh

 • Use public transport.
 Depending on where you live, taking a bus can be far quicker and cheaper than driving when considering congestion and parking.
 You can also work, read, or relax on the way and turn up fresh.

 • Try ride-sharing.
-Have you ever been in your car and looked across at all the other single people each driving their own car?
-Wouldn’t it make more sense to turn three cars into one, reduce the number of cars on the road, and have company on your journey?
+Have you ever been in your car and looked across at all the other cars and noticed most only have one person?
+Wouldn’t it make more sense to share rides, reduce the number of cars on the road, and have company on your journey?

 If you need a car, keep it for a long time rather than swapping it out for a new model (and when you do swap it, choose electric).
 Cars can last more than 20 years, and the shell and interior can last even longer if well cared for.
 If you replace it with a new one every three years, you’re generating five or six times the emissions involved in making these cars over that period.
 So, consider sharing a car with others in your neighbourhood, to reduce the number of cars per person.